ALICHOUCHENE/Qmi8658c/README.md

 ```

-4. **Read Data**: Use the `read` function to read data from the device.
+4. **Read Data**: use the `read` function to read data from the device.
 The data will be stored in a `qmi_data_t` structure containing accelerometer, gyroscope, and temperature measurments.
 ```c
 qmi_data_t data;